The Provan and Rosenberg Families, Provans Timber and Hardware, Annual Scholarships for Carpentry, Joinery and/or Cabinet Making

 This scholarship is for students enrolled in or new students enrolling in:

-Scholarship finance can be paid to complete new enrolments or back paid to reimburse completed enrolments (2022 enrolments only) or paid as a personal cheque.
+Scholarship finance can be paid to complete new enrolments, back paid to reimburse completed enrolments (2022 enrolments only) or paid as a personal cheque.

 The families behind Melbourne’s Provans Timber and Hardware, have pledged the generous donation of an annual award and scholarships to give back to the city’s trade industry which has long supported them.
 The Provan family initiated the idea in memory of their family ancestor, David Provan, a founding member of the Committee of the Collingwood Technical School, now known as Melbourne Polytechnic.

 David Provan, great grandson of the founder David Provan, is proud of the legacy his family has built.
-He commented: “My great-grandfather was a hard-working family man with strong values and an absolute commitment to his staff and the local community.
+He commented: “My great-grandfather was a hard-working family-oriented person with strong values and an absolute commitment to his staff and the local community".